 Projects of Division Interest (PoDI): PoDI are those projects that have an elevated risk, contain elements of higher risk, or present a meaningful opportunity for FHWA involvement to enhance meeting program or project objectives.
 Under this category, project selection will be risk-based, with stewardship and oversight activities being directed toward addressing identified risks.
 PoDI will include projects which FHWA will retain all or some of the stewardship and oversight responsibilities and approval actions from project initiation to final voucher, and may also include retaining certain project approvals or directing stewardship and oversight activities to a specific phase or element of a project.
-For example, FHWA may determine that a project warrants FHWA oversight up to PS&E approval, but not during the construction phase of the project subject to FHWA Oversight if the project contains one or more Risk Based Parameters that are listed in Table I. Definitions of Risk-Based Oversight Parameters is included in Appendix A.
+For example, FHWA may determine that a project warrants FHWA oversight up to PS&E approval, but not during the construction phase of the project.
+Additionally, FHWA and PennDOT may agree to make certain components of a project subject to FHWA Oversight if the project contains one or more Risk Based Parameters that are listed in Table I. Definitions of Risk-Based Oversight Parameters is included in Appendix A.